Mozilla suspends ads on Facebook on data privacy concerns

 Mozilla said it would consider returning to Facebook if the company strengthens its default privacy settings for third party apps.

-British advertising group ISBA on Wednesday threatened to pull out ads for big brands if investigations show user data has been misused, the Times reported here, adding that ISBA will meet Facebook executives this week.
+British advertising group ISBA on Wednesday threatened to pull out ads for big brands if investigations show user data has been misused, the Times reported, adding that ISBA will meet Facebook executives this week.

 Reporting by Sonam Rai in Bengaluru; Editing by Arun Koyyur